johnshearing/PrivateKeyVault/README.md

 Use it to:
 * Securely move assets on the Ethereum blockchain without exposing your private keys to any other device.
 * A secure client for the Cardano blockchain is coming soon.
-* Securely Read, Write, and Send GPG encrypted messages across the airgap to a smartphone using qr-codes.
+* Securely Read, Write, and Send GPG encrypted files across the airgap to a smartphone using qr-codes.
 * Digitally sign documents.
 * Write and deploy smart contracts.
 * Crypto-Journalism: Create a journalistic body of work and prove that the entire work was written by a particular author and that it has not been tampered with all while allowing the author to remain anonomus if he or she so choses.